-Then, late in the evening, after everyone was good and loosened up, having just listened to hours of amazing live music, my moment of truth came.
-It was time for me to hit the stage for the first time in Germany, and if I am being completely honest, this was my first true live performance since… I honestly can’t remember!
-(Seriously, I am sitting here trying to remember, and I just don’t remember..)
+Late in the evening, after everyone was good and loosened up, having just listened to hours of fantastic live music, my moment of truth came.
+It was time for me to hit the stage for the first time in Germany, and if I am honest, this was my first real live performance since… I honestly can’t remember!
+Seriously, I am sitting here trying to remember, and I don’t remember.

-In all the years that I have played drums, I have no videos from a live performance, and I hardly have any photos.
+I have no videos from a live performance in all the years that I have played drums, and I hardly have any photos.
 I certainly have no quality photos.
 Therefore, I asked a few friends to take some videos of my performance.
-The results were really amazing!
-Many people sent me videos and I was able to splice together this video recap of the show.
+The results were astounding!
+Many people sent me videos, and I could splice this video recap of the show.

-Please excuse the unstable audio level, I think the phones had a difficult time keeping up with how loud the show was!
+Please excuse the varying audio level.
+I think the phones had a difficult time keeping up with how loud the show was.

-Enjoy! (and please leave me your feedback in the comments section of this post!)
+Enjoy!
+(Please leave me your feedback in the comments section of this post!)

 Thank you to all the other musicians, my friends, my colleagues, and especially to trivago for making this special night a reality, not just for me, but for everyone involved.
-The trivagoVibe happens twice a year and I hope that I will be able to perform at the next one.
+The trivagoVibe happens twice a year, and I hope that I will perform at the next one.

 Travel addict.
 Ambitious about making the world a better place.
 Writing what I learn along the way.View All Post